 Student Dispatches During California Wildfire

-When you call 911 in Camarillo, CA the person on the other end might just be Brianna Hyatt, a student in the online Bachelor of Science in Health Sciences Program.
+When you call 911 in Camarillo, CA the person on the other end might just be Brianna Hyatt, a student in Ohio State's online Bachelor of Science in Health Sciences program.

 Dispatchers receive messages and organize the movement of people or vehicles, especially in emergency services.
 It's also a career field for those pursuing health sciences.